*alt_site_homepage_image*

 From 1991 to 1996, Franco Tempesta served as the first Italian Ambassador to Lithuania.

 One may talk about diplomatic relations between Italy and Lithuania in the true sense of the word from the end of the First World War.
-Lithuania declared independence in 1918: Italy recognized the newly established state on 20 December 1922 and was one of the first countries to establish its diplomatic premises in Lithuania.
+Lithuania declared independence in 1918: Italy recognized the newly established state on 13 July 1922 and was one of the first countries to establish its diplomatic premises in Lithuania.

 During the interwar years the governments of the two countries have signed several agreements: the Italian diplomatic service operated in Kaunas and the Lithuanian diplomatic service in Rome.
 The latter was established by Petras Klimas, followed by other famous diplomats, such as Vytautas Čarneckis and Stasys Lozoraitis.